 4. What is the antagonist muscle to this action?

-5. The antagonist muscle is the weak muscle, which needs to be strengthened.
+5. The antagonist muscle is the lengthened muscle, which needs to be strengthened.

-Take a look at these helpful blog articles, which lists the most important muscles.
+Take a look at these helpful blog articles that describe the structure and function of important posture muscles.

-When reviewing the information in these articles, remember that each action has the opposing action listed below to show easy differentiation between agonist and antagonist muscles.
+When reviewing the information in these articles, remember that each action has an opposing action, which can help you differentiate between agonist and antagonist muscles.

 Let’s do an example together: